Learning Mixtures of Linear Dynamical Systems via Hybrid Tensor-EM Method

 Each EM iteration requires $O(NKn^3T)$ operations: \begin{itemize} \item Kalman filtering: $O(n^3T)$ per trajectory-component pair, total $O(NKn^3T)$ \item Kalman smoothing: $O(n^3T)$ per trajectory-component pair, total $O(NKn^3T)$ \item M-step updates: $O(Kn^3)$ for matrix inversions \end{itemize}

 Tensor initialization significantly reduces the iteration count compared to random initialization, which substantially improves computational efficiency.
-The tensor initialization phase requires $O(d^3)$ operations where $d = Lm$ is the MLR dimension, making it negligible in the whole Tensor--EM pipeline.
+The tensor initialization phase requires $O(d^3)$ operations where $d = Lm$ is the MLR dimension, making it negligible in the whole Tensor-EM pipeline.